-(2) Dividend distribution proposed by this shareholders' meeting: The motion for the Company's 2021 appropriate of profit was approved by the board meeting.
+(2) Dividend distribution proposed by this shareholders' meeting:

+The motion for the Company's 2022 appropriate of loss was approved by the board meeting.
 As there were accumulated losses, no dividends were distributed.

 (VII) Effect upon business performance and earnings per share of any stock dividend distribution proposed or adopted at the most recent shareholders' meeting: Not applicable.